 Labels Should Include All of the Following Except: A Deep Dive into Product Labeling Requirements

 Product labels are more than just pretty pictures and catchy slogans.
 They're a crucial communication tool, conveying essential information to consumers about the product's contents, usage, safety, and origin.
-Understanding what should be included on a label, and just as importantly, what shouldn't, is vital for both manufacturers and consumers.
-This article will explore the comprehensive requirements for product labeling, ultimately answering the question: labels should include all of the following except...?
+Because of that, understanding what should be included on a label, and just as importantly, what shouldn't, is vital for both manufacturers and consumers.
+Still, this article will explore the comprehensive requirements for product labeling, ultimately answering the question: labels should include all of the following except...?
 We'll examine various product types and regulatory frameworks to provide a thorough understanding of this critical aspect of consumer protection and product integrity.

 Introduction: The Importance of Accurate and Complete Product Labeling